Air Conditioning

 • Try a “2‑degree rule”: Drop your thermostat 1–2°F when sleeping or away.

-• Use a programmable or smart thermostat to automate temperature setbacks.
+• Use or upgrade to a programmable or smart thermostat to automate temperature setbacks.

 4. Older Systems Lose Performance Mid‑Season

-If your HVAC system is 10–15 years old or more, you may notice:
+If your system is 10–15 years old or more, you may notice:

 • Slow heating